Fatbirder's Top 1000 Birding Websites

 WHITE-THROATED NEEDLETAIL-SCARBOROUGH CASTLE-NORTH YORKSHIRE

-Last Wednesday, news broke of a juvenile White-throated Needletail photographed at Tophill Low Nature Reserve in East Yorkshire.
-It was later re-found 26 miles north at Bempton RSPB.
-The photos shared in the evening were gripping, and birders on site were indicating that the Needletail had been attempting to land on the cliffs to roost.
+Last Wednesday, news emerged of a juvenile White-throated Needletail photographed at Tophill Low Nature Reserve, East Yorkshire.
+The bird was later relocated some 26 miles north at RSPB Bempton Cliffs.
+Photographs circulated that evening were compelling, and observers on site reported that the Needletail appeared to be attempting to land on the cliffs, possibly to roost.

 Bempton Cliffs, first light